team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/_Ask-Your-Dev-Docs-A-Question.md

 Before using this command, make sure you have configured the necessary prompts and documentation in the `dev-docs.json` file.
 This will ensure that the AI assistant has access to the relevant information required to provide accurate responses.

-## How do I use this VS Code Extension Command?
+## How Do I Use This VS Code Extension Command?

 To use the `devdocs.askYourDevDocsAQuestion` command, follow these steps: